openmeteo/enhydris/doc/dev/database.rst

    .. attribute:: descr

-      A :ref:`multilingual <multilingual>` short description or legend of the file.
+      A short description or legend of the file.

    .. attribute:: remarks

-      :ref:`Multilingual <multilingual>` remarks of unlimited length.
+      Remarks of unlimited length.

    .. attribute:: date